graysons/graysons.github.io-fork-version/_pages/about.md

 ## PyData Dublin 🐍

 I'm an organiser for a new PyData chapter based in Dublin.
-If you're interested in learning more about the programming language Python, even if you have no experience with programming before, join our [Meetup](https://www.meetup.com/PyDataDublin/) group and follow on [Twitter](https://twitter.com/PyDataDublin) to find out when the next event is on.
+If you're interested in learning more about PyData, join our [Meetup](https://www.meetup.com/PyDataDublin/) group and follow the PyData Dublin account on [Twitter](https://twitter.com/PyDataDublin) to find out when the next event is on.